Water Debt Assistance Program - Multi Family Homeowners

 What is DEP’s Water Debt Assistance Program?

-Launched on February 8, 2010 by Mayor Michael R. Bloomberg and former Environmental Protection Commissioner Cas Holloway, the Water Debt Assistance Program is a new initiative that will temporarily relieve qualified homeowners who are at risk of mortgage foreclosure of past-due water and sewer debt.
-Multi family homeowners who are on the 2014 90-day lien sale list and are currently under threat of foreclosure or mortgage delinquency may apply for the Program.
-If qualified, DEP will remove their property from the upcoming 2014 lien sale and defer the debt until the property is sold, refinanced, or the owner has the ability to pay the debt.
+Multi-family homeowners who are on the 2015 90-day lien sale list and are currently under threat of foreclosure or mortgage delinquency may apply for the Program.
+If qualified, DEP will remove their property from the upcoming 2015 lien sale and defer the debt until the property is sold, refinanced, or the owner has the ability to pay the debt.
 If accepted into the program, the owner must enter into a binding agreement with DEP stating that the debt is valid and will be paid on or before the sale or refinancing of the property.
 In addition the owner must agree to pay all current and future charges on time or the agreement may be voided and the property will be included in a subsequent lien sale.

 Who is eligible?